-Wildlife observation is very attractive and very often the top tourism product offered by travel companies and also priority choice for customers!
-However, not always is fully analysed impact of these activities on wildlife.
+Wildlife observation is very attractive and very often the top tourism product offered by travel companies.
+It is also the priority choice for customers!
+However, the impact of these activities on wildlife is not always is fully analysed.

 says Vlado Vancura, European Wilderness Society, Deputy Chairman